What do you want to do today?

 Parks + Recreation

-Just 15 minutes from downtown Calgary, this park is as busy and interesting in the warmer months as it is in the cooler ones.
-Ski and snowboard to your heart’s content.
+Just 15 minutes from downtown Calgary, COP is a year-round sport and recreation hub for Calgarians and welcomes more than 1.2 million visitors each year.
+This park is as busy and interesting in the warmer months, as it is in the cooler ones.
+Ski, snowboard and downhill kart to your heart’s content.

 Elk Island National Park